 Importantly, some studies have investigated the relationship between occupational exposures and EGFR mutations.
-For example, a study published by Yilmaz et al in 2021 stated that, “EGFR was found to be highly expressed in the asbestos-induced cells that cause cell proliferation and tumor promotion…In conclusion, the results obtained from the current study lead us to think that ALK rearrangements and EGFR mutations can be detected more frequently in the lung adenocarcinoma cases with asbestos-exposure, especially in non-smokers.”
+For example, a study published by Yilmaz et al in 2021 stated that, “EGFR was found to be highly expressed in the asbestos-induced cells that cause cell proliferation and tumor promotion…In conclusion, the results obtained from the current study lead us to think that ALK rearrangements and EGFR mutations can be detected more frequently in lung adenocarcinoma cases with asbestos exposure, especially in non-smokers.”
 (Yilmaz 2021)

-Similarly, published studies have found that exposure to Polycyclic Aromatic Hydrocarbons (PAHs), which are found locomotive diesel exhaust, can cause EGFR damage.
+Similarly, published studies have found that exposure to Polycyclic Aromatic Hydrocarbons (PAHs), which are found in locomotive diesel exhaust, can cause EGFR damage.
 A study by Chen et al in 2021 found that PAH exposure led to damage in exon 19 and exon 21 of the EGFR gene.
 (Chen 2021)

 ALK (Anaplastic Lymphoma Kinase)

 ALK is a protein that instructs your body about how to produce proteins that assist cells in communicating with each other.
-Persons with ALK positive lung cancer are often younger and are never smokers (or remote smokers).
-The American Cancer Society has reported that certain drugs have proven effective in treating ALK positive adenocarcinoma lung cancer: Crizotinib, Ceritinib, Alectinib, Brigatinib, and Loriatinib.
+Persons with ALK-positive lung cancer are often younger and are never smokers (or remote smokers).
+The American Cancer Society has reported that certain drugs have proven effective in treating ALK-positive adenocarcinoma lung cancer: Crizotinib, Ceritinib, Alectinib, Brigatinib, and Loriatinib.
 All of these are administered by pill.

 According to the National Cancer Institute, the P53 gene is a “gene that makes a protein that is involved in cell signaling pathways that control cell growth, cell maturation, and cell death.
 The natural, unchanged form of the gene is called wild-type KRAS.
 Mutated (changed) forms of the KRAS gene have been found in some types of cancer, including non-small cell lung cancer…”

 The American Cancer Society (ACS) estimates that 25% of lung cancer patients with non-small cell lung cancer (NSCLC) have some type of KRAS mutation, usually a G12C mutation.
 KRAS mutations can lead to abnormal cell growth.
-The ACS has concluded that Sotorasib (Lumakras) is an effective inhibitor drug which can help stop uncontrollable cancer cell growth in persons with the KRAS G12C mutation.
-Sotorasib is available to treat NSCLC after one other standard first line therapy has been tried (surgery, chemotherapy, or radiation).
+The ACS has concluded that Sotorasib (Lumakras) is an effective inhibitor drug that can help stop uncontrollable cancer cell growth in persons with the KRAS G12C mutation.
+Sotorasib is available to treat NSCLC after one other standard first-line therapy has been tried (surgery, chemotherapy, or radiation).
 Sotorasib is typically taken by pill, once per day.